ulfschneider/afova/README.md

-When creating the afova object by calling `afova()`, all forms described by the selector are traversed and the default browser validation of those forms is deactivated.
-Afova will take over form validation for those forms during form submit.
+When creating the afova object by calling `afova()`, all forms described by the selector are traversed and the default browser validation of those forms is deactivated. afova will take over form validation for those forms during form submit.

 The `clear()` is required in situations where you have to clear event listeners and CSS class assignments introduced by afova.